-Do not attempt to measure the distance to lines.
-Estimate from the ground and if unsure about voltage or distance call Maritime Electric.
+Never attempt to measure the distance to lines.
+Estimate from the ground and, if you're unsure about voltage or distance, call Maritime Electric.

-Line Heights and Clearance
+Line Height and Clearance

-- Never measure line heights yourself. - If there is a question about the safe distance needed for equipment working in proximity to power lines call Maritime Electric. - Avoid encroaching on safe limits.
-Required clearances must be maintained. and inspected by a qualified person prior to re-use.
+- Never measure line height yourself. - If there is a question about the safe distance needed for equipment working in proximity to power lines, call Maritime Electric. - Avoid encroaching on safe limits.
+Required clearances must be maintained and inspected by a qualified person prior to re-use.